MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-result-sources.md

 A SharePoint Online administrator can manage result sources for all site collections and sites in that instance of SharePoint Online (tenant).
 A site collection administrator or a site owner can manage result sources for a site collection or a site, respectively.

 You can create your own result sources, or use the predefined result sources.
 After you create a result source, you configure Search Web Parts and query-rule actions to use it.
+> [!NOTE]
+> The modern search experience gets results from the default result source.
+If you change the default result source, this impacts both the classic and modern search experiences.

 ## Create a new result source
 <a name="__toc342634787"> </a>